 Nature’s Gate doesn’t contain foaming agent sodium lauryl sulfate, but it does contain sodium lauroyl sarcosinate, a product that studies have shown is not as harmful as sodium lauryl sulfate, but does lend that familiar foamy texture to the product.

 This toothpaste is also free of fluoride, parabens, artificial flavors, and sweeteners, making it a great choice.

 Developed by dentist Dr. Kenneth Nussen, Dr. Ken’s is another great transitional toothpaste containing the less dangerous sodium lauroyl sarcosinate.
 It’s made with naturally antibacterial green tea extract and papain, a natural papaya enzyme that is said to have whitening properties but has also traditionally been used as an anti-inflammatory and to heal skin problems, which can definitely be helpful on the delicate skin inside your mouth.

 This toothpaste comes in three flavors – wintergreen, cinnamon, and spearmint – each of which is available in a fluoride-free version.

 Green People Toothpaste

-This certified organic, non-toxic toothpaste is consistently rated well amongst dentists and consumers.
+This certified organic, non-toxic toothpaste is consistently rated well among both dentists and consumers.
 SLS and fluoride-free, it comes in a variety of flavors that are made with natural essential oils.
 Peppermint is a great one for those used to conventional toothpastes, but the aloe vera version is perfect for sensitive gums.
-The propolis version has natural antibacterial properties that won’t mess with your natural mouth flora.
+The propolis version has naturally antibacterial properties that won’t mess with your natural mouth flora.

 Desert Essence Toothpaste